 Close to Madden Lake, we will board an outboard motorboat indigenous wooden canoe, for about half an hour, to the nearest road.
 Finally, our guests will be taken back to the original pick up site around 7:00 P.M.
 Be ready to get some memorable rainforest pictures !

 WHAT DOES IT INCLUDE ?
 All mentioned transportation, rafts and gear, guides, and meals.
 Our guides are trained in white-water navigation skills, first-aid and CPR.

 WHO CAN GO ?
-Any person from twelve to seventy years old, in good health, ready to walk for about an hour and a half through an irregular and muddy path.
+Any person from twelve to seventy years old, in good health and good physical shape, ready to walk for about an hour and a half through an irregular and muddy path.
+As a guidance limit weight values for persons to participate are as follows: up to 210 lbs, at least 6', up to 240lbs at least 6.5' .
 Minors must travel with a responsible adult.

 WHAT SHOULD YOU TAKE ALONG ?
 Swimsuit or a pair of short for navigating, sneakers or light boots with good soles, a cap, sun-block, a light jacket or windbreaker (in case the weather turns chilly), a towel and dry set of clothes for the trip back.

 WHAT SHOULD NOT BE BROUGHT ?
 Any object than can be deteriorated by water or valuables like jewels, cash, credit cards, etc. Do not bring flip flops or beach sandal to hike or raft.